jeffng50/jeffng50-website/src/posts/welcome-to-my-blog.md

 1. [SvelteKit](https://kit.svelte.dev/)/ [Typescript](https://www.typescriptlang.org/) for the frontend
 2. [Tailwindcss](https://tailwindcss.com/)/[DaisyUI](https://daisyui.com/) for easy styling
-3. [MDsveX](https://github.com/pngwn/MDsveX)for allowing a [Jekyll](https://jekyllrb.com/)-like Markdown experience for posts (with a little setup, see tutorial linked above)
+3. [MDsveX](https://github.com/pngwn/MDsveX) for allowing a [Jekyll](https://jekyllrb.com/)-like Markdown experience for posts (with a little setup, see tutorial linked above)
-4. [Obsidian](https://obsidian.md/)for editing Markdown files for posts
+4. [Obsidian](https://obsidian.md/) for editing Markdown files for posts

 ### Why not dynamic

 I do not wish to pay to host a server, though that might be more convenient.
 Static websites are the way to go if you want free of charge hosting.
+(Though hosting it on custom domain does cost abit yearly)

 ### I learned